 As I’ve balanced myself by living in the present, life has become vibrant.

 Shortly after, I decided to explain why I have imposter syndrome, so I hired a coach.
 It was the first time in my life that I had done such a thing.
-I spent a few sessions with Sue Maitland and finally realized that learning with intent was triggering me.
+I spent a few sessions with my coach and finally realized that learning with intent was triggering me.
 When I have a clear mind to learn something, my imposter syndrome becomes overwhelming.
 Shortly after this realization, I pivoted to doing what has always worked for me, and I now teach myself exclusively with purpose.
 If I need to learn something, I find a goal to pair with my learning.
 Given a goal, I chase it like a dog with a bone and come out well educated without feeling like a fake.
 I imagine anyone that suffers from imposter syndrome will need to carve their coping path.

 My coach performed a psychological test on me.
 I am not a fan of psychological tests, but I decided to keep an open mind.
 We went through a series of questions within the context of past jobs.
 The questions centered around fulfillment needs which I hadn’t thought about in the past.
 I know what I gravitate towards, but I’ve never really peered into myself in this way.
 I suppose that’s why people hire coaches because I would never have thought to take a test.